-As a software engineer, you have to be agile and expect a fluid process, says Mark, Front End Software Developer with the Schlumberger Geophysics Technology Center in Houston, USA.
+As a software engineer, you have to be agile and expect a fluid process, says Mark, Software Architect with the Schlumberger Geophysics Technology Center in Houston, USA.

 Mark starts most days by reviewing the coming tasks and issues.
 His team has a daily standup meeting where they communicate their progress and set a plan for the day.
 After that, Mark gets down to work, tackling the day’s coding tasks.
 “Sometimes I do this myself, but more often it involves discussion, meetings and programming with team members.
 Coordination and communication take a considerable chunk of my time.”